The Blackstone Hotel: Closure

-The years of neglect following the closing of the hotel took a toll on the building's appearance with both the interior and exterior facade crumbling.
+Restoration

 In 2005, it was announced that the hotel would undergo a $112 million renovation and acquisition ($22 million of the expected $112 million was the cost associated with the acquisition) with a planned opening in 2007 in a deal between Marriott International/Renaissance Hotels and Sage Hospitality, a Denver, Colorado-based company.
+Sage had been interested in the property long before the condominium conversion was attempted.
 The hotel's restoration process was quite lengthy because of the extensive interior damage.
 Sage sought $22 million in tax increment financing from the Chicago Community Development Commission.
 They eventually were approved for $18 million in tax-increment financing.
 The final cost of the restoration came to $128 million, of which the city of Chicago provided $13.5 million for street-front improvement, including the restoration and recasting of over 10,000 pieces of decorative terra cotta, and federal historical tax credits because the building is a historical landmark.
 The Chicago Landmark status necessitated renovation oversight by the Commission on Chicago Landmarks.

-Sage had been interested in the property long before the condominium conversion was attempted.
-The newly restored Renaissance Blackstone Hotel reopened to the public on March 2, 2008, and celebrated its grand reopening on April 30, 2008 with a ribbon-cutting ceremony.
+The newly restored Renaissance Blackstone Hotel reopened to the public on March 2, 2008, and celebrated its grand reopening on April 30, 2008, with a ribbon-cutting ceremony.
 The other parties involved in the restoration were local architect Lucien Lagrange and hotel interior design, development, and procurement firm Gettys, for design work.
 James McHugh Construction Co. was responsible for construction.
 The engineering firm handling the exterior renovation was Illinois-based Wiss, Janney, Elstner Associates, Inc.